Doc077/melonly-core/README.md

 npm start
 ```

 Your application will be available on `localhost:3000` by default.
-You can set the port in `.env` configuration file.
+You can change the port in `.env` configuration file.

 ## Directory Structure